tychoish/grip/README.rst

 - better integration with recent development in error wrapping in the go standard library.

+- Shims for other popular logging frameworks to facilitate migrations and provide grip users to the benefits of existing infrastructure without

 If you encounter a problem please feel free to create a github issue or open a pull request.